kapoorlakshya/wdio-aws-device-farm-service/README.md

 ### Requirements

-WebdriverIO version higher than v5.22.5 is required for [this](https://github.com/webdriverio/webdriverio/pull/5145) change to be available.
+WebdriverIO v5.23+ is required for [this](https://github.com/webdriverio/webdriverio/pull/5145) change to be available.

+Support for v6 is coming soon!

 ### Installation